 What is your background?

-What challenges do you face as a woman in science?
+What is a positive thing about working as a woman in science?

-What is it like to work at Aiforia as a woman in science and technology?
+What it’s like to work at Aiforia as a woman in science?

 What advice would you give to women wanting to start a career in science?